-Setting goals is arguably one of the most important steps you can take to ensure your success, and it’s remarkably easy to do.
-Here are some tips to help you get started.
+Setting goals is one of the most important steps you can take to ensure your success, and it’s remarkably easy to do with the steps below.

 - Why do I want to learn this language?